tklab-tud/umundo/docs/GETTING_STARTED.md

 #### Maven Repository

-We maintain a maven repository for the desktop umundocore JAR file with everything included for MacOSX, Linux 32/64-Bit and Windows.
+We maintain a maven repository for the desktop umundocore JAR file with everything included for MacOSX, Linux 32/64-Bit and Windows 32/64-Bit.
 In your <tt>pom.xml</tt> add a new repository and include the umundocore dependency:

     <repositories>